yandex-cloud/docs/en/iam/security/index.md

 #### [!KEYREF roles-viewer]

-A user with the role of `[!KEYREF roles-viewer]` can view information about resources, for example, get a list of access keys for a service account.
+A user with the `[!KEYREF roles-viewer]` can view information about resources, for example, get a list of access keys for a service account.

 #### [!KEYREF roles-editor]

-A user with the role of `[!KEYREF roles-editor]` can manage any resources, for example, create a service account or its access keys.
+A user with the `[!KEYREF roles-editor]` can manage any resources, for example, create a service account or its access keys.

-In addition, the role `[!KEYREF roles-editor]` includes all permissions of the role `[!KEYREF roles-viewer]`.
+In addition, the `[!KEYREF roles-editor]` role includes all permissions of the `[!KEYREF roles-viewer]` role.

 #### [!KEYREF roles-admin]

-A user with the role of `[!KEYREF roles-admin]` can manage access rights to resources, for example, allow other users to view service accounts or view information about them.
+A user with the `[!KEYREF roles-admin]` can manage access rights to resources, for example, allow other users to view service accounts or view information about them.

-In addition, the role `[!KEYREF roles-admin]` includes all permissions of the role of `[!KEYREF roles-editor]`.
+In addition, the `[!KEYREF roles-admin]` role includes all permissions of the role of `[!KEYREF roles-editor]`.